PettR-git/Scale-Map-Contributions/README.md

 # Scale-Map-Contributions
 Some of the classes contributing to Scale_Map branch of "eddy", a part of exjob.
+The functionality involves scaling the map in various ways (increasing/decreasing the number of tiles), and comparing the content of the original map and the ideas behind it, with an AI-scaled map.
+Essentially, an AI-scaled map is utilizing data from original map and applies the AI of eddy to mimic certain datapoints (symmetry, number of patterns, similarity, etc..) to the scaled map.